Auburn Doubledays general manager resigns

 Bob Scarbrough, who was named general manager after Adam Winslow's departure in November, resigned effective Jan.
 24.

-Auburn City Manager Jeff Dygert confirmed Scarbrough is leaving, but declined to comment further because he hadn't informed the city council.

 Scarbrough told The Citizen in an interview Thursday that he agreed to take over the general manager's duties on an interim basis after Winslow's resignation.
-But it wasn't a job he didn't want to do for an extended period of time.
+But it wasn't a job he wanted for an extended period of time.

 "It's obviously a great place to work, but it wasn't one of my long-term plans," he said.